MGK

 • Assist with long-term planning

-Miss Gay Kingston operates with a non-profit community mandate.
+MGK operates with a non-profit community mandate.th a non-profit community mandate.

 VI.
 Role of the Titleholder